zatilimaniahwan/zurich-ms-tech-assessment/README.md

     }
     ```

-  - Expected Outcome: Throws a `NotFoundException` .
+  - Expected Outcome: Throws a `BadRequestException` .

 - Test: Product Not Found